Samsung/ONE-vscode/docs/HowToUse.md

 ## Install the toolchain

-First, you need the ONE toolchain.
+You need the ONE toolchain.
 Let's install the ONE toolchain.
 (You should install the in-house backend to follow this.)

 <img src="https://user-images.githubusercontent.com/7223627/174947559-71ab213c-68c4-4700-bcec-e55f6a2203bf.gif" width=600 />

 ## Set default toolchain

 To compile model using ONE toolchain, you must specify the default toolchain.
+Default toolchain refers to which toolchain you will use to run ONE related tools.
 To specify a default toolchain, if you mouse up the toolchain item you want to use in Toolchain view, :heavy_check_mark: icon appears.
 Click this icon to specify it as default toolchain.
 If toolchain is specified as default toolchain, the icon changes.

 | Toolchain | Default Toolchain |
 |-----------|-------------------|